Zag-Research/Zag-Smalltalk/Documentation/Encoding-Modified-Spur.md

 15. `True`: This encodes the singleton value `true`.
 16. `SmallInteger`: this encodes small integers.
 In this encoding, the high 56 bits of the word make up the value, so this provides 56-bit integers (-36,028,797,018,963,968 to 36,028,797,018,963,967).
 This allows numerous optimizations of `SmallInteger` operations (see [[Optimizations]]).
 17. `Symbol`: See [Symbols](Symbols.md) for detailed information on the format.
-18. `Character`: The hash code contains the full Unicode value for the character.
+18. `Character`: The hash code contains the full Unicode value for the character/code-point.
 This allows orders of magnitude more possible character values than the 294,645 allocated code points as of [Unicode](https://www.unicode.org/versions/stats/)16 and even the 1,112,064 possible Unicode code points.
 19. to 31 unused
 32. `UndefinedObject`: the singleton value `nil` which is represented as all zero bits.
 33. `Float`: the bit patterns that encode double-precision IEEE floating point.